GanAIWeb3Club/Alberta-Assistant/README.md

 ## 🚀 Features

+1. **Host/DomainName availability**: Runs network avalaibility checks
 1. **Port Scanning**: Scans server nodes for open ports
 1. **Vulnerability Detection**: Detects known vulnerabilities on servers and provides recommendations.
 1. **Telegram Integration**: Summarizes vulnerabilities and solutions in easy-to-read summaries via Telegram.
 1. **SUI Wallet**: Integration with SUI wallet for secure interactions and transactions.
-1. **USDC Transactions**: Facilitates USDC transfers for resolving vulnerabilities (To be implemented).
+1. **USDC Transactions**: Facilitates USDC transfers to pay for ATOMA service.
 1. **Scanning Tools Used**:

 - **Nmap**: A powerful tool for network discovery and vulnerability scanning, used to check open ports and identify services running on a server.
+- **network-diagnostics** a library for diagnosing network problems:

 ## 💡 Process Flow